Testing cosmetics on animals: Canada

+In June 2023, the Government of Canada banned the testing of cosmetics on animals, and the sale of cosmetics tested on animals.
+Amendments to the Food and Drugs Act to end cosmetic animal testing through Bill C-47, the Budget Implementation Act, 2023, No. 1, went into effect on 22 December 2023.

 Colombia

 In June 2020, the Senate of the Republic of Colombia approved a resolution banning the commercialization and testing of cosmetics on animals.
-In August 2020, presidential assent was granted to the resolution thus effectively banning the testing of cosmetics on animals in Colombia.
+In August 2020, presidential assent was granted to the resolution, thus effectively banning the testing of cosmetics on animals in Colombia.

 European Union

 The European Union (EU) followed suit, after it agreed to phase in a near-total ban on the sale of animal-tested cosmetics throughout the EU from 2009, and to ban cosmetics-related animal testing.
 Animal testing is regulated in EC Regulation 1223/2009 on cosmetics.
 Imported cosmetics ingredients tested on animals were phased out for EU consumer markets in 2013 by the ban, but can still be sold to outside of the EU.
-Norway banned cosmetics animal testing the same time as the EU.
-In May 2018 the European Parliament voted for the EU and its Member States to work towards a UN convention against the use of animal testing for cosmetics.
+Norway banned cosmetics animal testing at the same time as the EU.
+In May 2018, the European Parliament voted for the EU and its Member States to work towards a UN convention against the use of animal testing for cosmetics.

 European Free Trade Association

-The rest of the EFTA, including Norway, Liechtenstein, Switzerland, and Iceland also banned cosmetic testing.
+The four EFTA countries that are not in the EU, i.e. Norway, Liechtenstein, Switzerland, and Iceland, also banned cosmetic testing.